neondatabase/neon/docs/rfcs/027-pageserver-migration.md

 ## Summary

-The preceding [generation numbers RFC](025-generation-numbers.md) may be thought of as "making tenant transfers safe".
-Following that, this RFC is about how those transfers are to be done:
+The preceding [generation numbers RFC](025-generation-numbers.md) may be thought of as "making tenant migration safe".
+Following that, this RFC is about how those migrations are to be done:

 1. Seamlessly (without interruption to client availability)
 2. Quickly (enabling faster operations)
 3. Efficiently (minimizing I/O and $ cost)

-These points are in priority order: if we have to sacrifice efficiency to make a transfer seamless for clients, we will do so, etc.
+These points are in priority order: if we have to sacrifice efficiency to make a migration seamless for clients, we will do so, etc.

 This is accomplished by introducing two high level changes: